 \section{Applications}

-We now present in detail the four models treated in Theorems~\ref{thm:monster} and \ref{thm:monster2}, and use the constructions in Section~\ref{isthislogconcave?} to prove concentration bounds for each case.
-With the exception of the volume of multi-way intersections in germ-grain models in Part \ref{monster.GG} of Theorem~\ref{thm:monster}, the variables of interest are weighted occupancy counts of the form
+We now present in detail the three models mentioned in the Introduction, and use the constructions in Section~\ref{sec:mainresults} to prove concentration bounds for each case.
+With the exception of the volume of multi-way intersections in germ-grain models, the variables of interest are weighted occupancy counts of the form